This is the seventh post in my series The 9 Dynamic Ways To Revive Your Youth Ministry. You can start at the beginning here

 If you want to revive your youth ministry, you need a team who is alive, working together, won’t give up, has some fight in them and when that youth ministry does come back to life, they’ll look at each other, cry, rejoice, and look at each other with a knowing glint that God has done this and not we ourselves.

-Getting close, on the eighth post in the series, Letting Parents Power Your Youth Ministry
+Part Eight: Letting Parents Power Your Youth Ministry